lfwheeler/lfw/README.md

 If you have data that you want to run through the existing scripts, modify the methods that deal with extracting the data or feel free to create your own method.

-If you have any questions, please do not hesitate to contact me at lwheeler@mines.edu.
+If you have any questions, please do not hesitate to contact me at lwheeler465@gmail.com.
 ########################################################################################